aimdotsh/tde/在Oracle的CDB中进行TDE配置.md

 ### Step 3: Open the Software Keystore

 > ADMINISTER KEY MANAGEMENT SET KEYSTORE OPEN IDENTIFIED BY software_keystore_password [CONTAINER = ALL | CURRENT];
+>
+> - *`software_keystore_password`* is the same password that you used to create the keystore in [Step 2: Create the Software Keystore](https://docs.oracle.com/database/121/ASOAG/configuring-transparent-data-encryption.htm#GUID-F098129B-BBFF-4C86-B119-80AB706DB2A1).
+> - `CONTAINER` is for use in a multitenant environment.
+Enter `ALL` to set the keystore in all of the PDBs in this CDB, or `CURRENT` for the current PDB.

 ```sql
 SQL> ADMINISTER KEY MANAGEMENT SET KEYSTORE OPEN IDENTIFIED BY Password23;